mike-kane/teacher-chatbot-demo/data/nlu.md

 - what am I supposed to read tonight
 - Did she give us hw
 - did he give us hw
+- Does tonight's hw have to do with the project

 ## intent:inquire_project
 - tell me about the class project